Why route days break before the first job starts

 The route planning checklist

-Use this before the day starts.
+Use this checklist before the day starts.
 It is faster to spot a fragile route at 8am than to repair it with apologies and reschedules at 2pm.

 Daily route checklist